kroma-network/kroma-specs/specs/glossary.md

 Output submission rewards are given as an incentive for validators to submit checkpoint output.

-In [Validator System V1][validator-system-v1], the output reward is the same as the [validator reward][validator-reward], otherwise in [Validator System V2][validator-system-v2], it consists of the validator reward, [base reward][base-reward], and [boosted reward][boosted-reward].
+In [ETH-based Validator System][eth-based-validator-system], the output reward is the same as the [validator reward][validator-reward], otherwise in [KRO-based Validator System][kro-based-validator-system], it consists of the validator reward, [base reward][base-reward], and [boosted reward][boosted-reward].

 ## Validator Reward

 [validator-reward]: glossary.md#validator-reward

-In [Validator System V1][validator-system-v1], the validator reward is calculated using the following formula:
+In [ETH-based Validator System][eth-based-validator-system], the validator reward is calculated using the following
-`(L2 base fee + L2 priority fee) * validator reward scalar / 10000`.
+formula: `(L2 base fee + L2 priority fee) * validator reward scalar / 10000`.

-In [Validator System V2][validator-system-v2], the validator reward is given in terms of KRO tokens, and is calculated as the sum of the [base reward][base-reward] and [boosted reward][boosted-reward] multiplied by the commission rate.
+In [KRO-based Validator System][kro-based-validator-system], the validator reward is given in terms of KRO tokens, and is calculated as the sum of the [base reward][base-reward] and [boosted reward][boosted-reward] multiplied by the commission rate.

 ## Base Reward

 [base-reward]: glossary.md#base-reward

-The base validator reward is given to the vault of the validator who submits the output at [Validator System V2][validator-system-v2].
+The base validator reward is given to the vault of the validator who submits the output at [KRO-based Validator System][kro-based-validator-system].
 The base reward is given in terms of a fixed amount of KRO tokens for each submission.

 ## Boosted Reward

 [boosted-reward]: glossary.md#boosted-reward

-The boosted validator reward is given to the vault of the validator who submits the output at [Validator System V2][validator-system-v2].
+The boosted validator reward is given to the vault of the validator who submits the output at [KRO-based Validator System][kro-based-validator-system].
 The boosted reward is given in terms of KRO tokens, and is calculated using the following formula: $$8 \times arctan(0.01 \times G_i)$$ where $G_i$ is the total amount of KGH NFTs delegated to the output submitter.
 This is designed to have the effect that the boosted reward is constantly decreasing while the number of delegated KGH increases.
 More information on boosted reward due to KGH can be found [here][kgh-boosting-validator-reward].

 [kgh-boosting-validator-reward]: https://docs.kroma.network/kroma-guardian-house/kgh-utilities#boosting-validator-reward